 3. Valid, unexpired passport: a passport as well as a photocopy of the page or pages of the passport that contain biometric data must be presented.
 The passport must be valid for at least 3 months beyond the planned departure date from the Schengen territory.
 It must also contain at least two blank pages.
 Passports issued more than 10 years ago will not be accepted.

-4. Travel medical insurance: the insurance must cover the costs of repatriation for medical reasons or death, as well as for urgent healthcare and/or emergency hospital treatment for the entire stay and throughout the Schengen area.
+5. Travel medical insurance: the insurance must cover the costs of repatriation for medical reasons or death, as well as for urgent healthcare and/or emergency hospital treatment for the entire stay and throughout the Schengen area.
 Coverage must be of at least €30,000 or its equivalent in local currency.
+The insurance cannot have any excess.
 If the application is for a multiple entry visa, the medical insurance must be valid for the first planned entry.
 The applicant must undertake to purchase insurance for future trips.

 The Consular Office may request additional documents or data and may also ask the applicant to come in for a personal interview if it is necessary for assessing tha application.